dfinson/apifi/README.md

   * [License](#license)

 ## Introduction
-Apifi is a Java 8+ annotation processing framework which auto generates a GraphQL API for PA based data models.
+Apifi is a Java 8+ annotation processing framework which auto generates a GraphQL API for JPA based data models.
 It spans the full API stack; from data access to client side consumption.
-Apifi is centered around one simple goal: To eliminate the need for generic CRUD related boilerplate, *without* compromising on control and customizability.
+Apifi is centered around one simple goal: To eliminate the need for generic CRUD related boilerplate *without* compromising on control and customizability.

 ### Installation
 ```